Usage of Artificial Intelligence (AI) at UHS

 Avoid data sharing

-Sharing information with AI models such as ChatGPT could cause data to be used by the tool for future use, or potentially expose data to unauthorized individuals.
+Sharing information with AI applications such as ChatGPT could cause data to be used by the tool for future use, or potentially expose data to unauthorized individuals.

 Check accuracy

-AI models can “make things up” or provide biased information, so it is critical that you verify any answers an AI tool such as ChatGPT provides.
+AI models can “hallucinate” (make up answers) or provide biased information, so it is critical that you verify any answers an AI tool such as ChatGPT provides.
 Many tools lack contemporary context to questions they answer.

 Data privacy